TurboGears/tg2docs/docs/turbogears/kajiki-xml-templates.rst

 with two head and body **blocks**.
 So our child templates will be able to rely on those blocks to inject their content into the master.

-Last importat step is **renaming the master template**, as Kajiki in turbogears uses ``.xhtml`` extension we will need to rename ``master.html`` to ``master.xhtml``::
+Last important step is **renaming the master template**, as Kajiki in TurboGears uses the ``.xhtml`` extension, so we need to rename ``master.html`` to ``master.xhtml``::

   $ find ./ -iname 'master.html' -exec sh -c 'mv {} `dirname {}`/master.xhtml' \;

 .. note:: The previous expression will rename the master file if run
           from within your project directory.
+Current Genshi quickstarts may already contain a ``master.xhtml`` used by pluggable applications;
+          decide whether to replace or preserve that file before running the command.

 Upgrading Child Templates
 =========================

-There are three things we need to do to upgrade all our child templates to Kajiki:
+There are four things we need to do to upgrade all our child templates to Kajiki:

   * Replace ``xi:include`` with ``py:extends``